harvard-lil/website-static/app/_posts/2013-11-04-link-roundup-november-4-2013.md

 {% include roundup-item.html
   link="http://www.nytimes.com/2013/10/28/nyregion/budgets-challenge-libraries-a-point-of-integration-for-immigrants.html?_r=0"
-  title="Budgets Challenge Libraries, a ‘Point of Integration’ for Immigrants" text="It’s a point of integration into American culture.
-It’s a support." by="Matt Phillips"
+  title="Budgets Challenge Libraries, a ‘Point of Integration' for Immigrants" text="It's a point of integration into American culture.
+It's a support." by="Matt Phillips"
 %}